 What do you think of when it comes to self-care?
 Do you imagine bubble baths and candles followed by meditation or yoga?
 While they do sound relaxing there is so much more to self-care.
 Self-care is about the actions and practices with which you engage to enhance and protect your health and well-being.
 It’s about finding something which you can carry out on a regular basis to reduce stress and help you relax and unwind from the daily pressures of life.

 Audit sounds so official but to audit, your self-care simply means to take note of what’s going on in your life.
 To understand what’s making you feel stressed, to realise what you’re making a priority and to acknowledge what habits you’ve developed (or not developed).
 Doing a self-care audit is a fantastic way to really look at your life and understand what’s going on.

 - Self-care audit workbook

 Take out your journal and go somewhere where you feel relaxed and won’t be disturbed.
-We’re going to start with some simple yet powerful questions which will allow you to check in your with yourself and to truly understand how you feel right now.
-You want to really listen to what your mind and body is telling you.
+We’re going to start with some simple yet powerful questions which will allow you to check in with yourself and truly understand how you feel right now.
+You want to really listen to what your mind and body are telling you.
 Are you feeling overwhelmed, are you lacking energy?

 Here are some questions to get you started.
 I dive into this in more depth in my free self-care audit workbook.

-- How many hours sleep do you get per night?
+- How many hours of sleep do you get per night?

 - How were your energy levels when you woke up this morning?

-- When was the last time you felt your most happiest and most alive?
+- When was the last time you felt your happiest and most alive?

 - Do you feel satisfied with your daily routine or do you feel stuck and bored with life?